 Does downdrift affect H and L tones in the same way?
-The answer appears to be "yes" in Igbo.
-Figure 7 shows successive L tones in an HLHL sequence are clearly lowered.
-Furthermore, the relationship between pairs of downdrifting H tones in an HLHL sequence (plotted with character "H"), and the relationship between pairs of downdrifting L tones further along in the same sequence (plotted with character "o"), appear to be the same.
-Naturally H tones are higher than L tones, other things equal, and so the L tone pairs tend to be drawn from a lower region of the distribution-but the distribution seems to be the pretty much the same for both kinds of tone pairs.
+The answer appears to be 'yes' in Igbo.
+Figure 7 shows that successive L tones in an HLHL sequence are clearly lowered.
+Furthermore, the relationship between pairs of downdrifting H tones in an HLHL sequence and the relationship between pairs of downdrifting L tones further along in the same sequence appear to be the same.
+Naturally H tones are higher than L tones, other things equal, and so the L tone pairs tend to be drawn from a lower region of the distribution - but the distribution seems to be pretty much the same for both kinds of tone pairs.

-4.3.
-Downstep vs. downdrift
+Downstep vs. Downdrift

 Is downstep (the lowering of M tones after H) the same as downdrift (the lowering of the second H in an HLH sequence)?
 Our data suggest that it is not.
-We take downdrift data from sentences 2, 3, 5, 6, 7, 8, 10, 12 and 13 of experiment 2, using only the first downdrift in sentence 8.
-We take downstep data from the HM words of experiment 1, and from sentences 1, 9, and 11 of experiment 2.
-As before, the F0 relations are remarkably homogeneous and well controlled: r = .978 for the downdrifts, and .980 for the downsteps.
-The slopes and intercepts derived from regression, and the standard errors of the estimates, are given below:
+We take downdrift data from phrases 2, 3, 5, 6, 7, 8, 10, 12 and 13 of experiment 2, using only the first downdrift in phrase 8.
+We take downstep data from the HM words coefficients for downstep and downdrift